 Therefore, though the principal contractor is responsible for the management of the work, there must be cooperation between the key site decision-makers for the document to be completed in full.

-What should a CPP contain?
+What should a Construction Phase Plan include?

 1. The name of the contractor the plan is being prepared for.